Saurabh-ThEOnE-003/C-Primer-Plus-Programming-Exercises-And-Listing-With-Answer/README.md

 # C-Primer-Plus-Programming-Exercises-And-Listing-With-Answer
-All programming exercises and all the answers to these exercises in the book "C Primer Plus (Stephen Prata)"
+This repository includes all programming exercises and listing(code's) with all the answers to these exercises in the book "C Primer Plus (6th)" written by Stephen Prata.
+Most answers are totally written by myself, and some are guided by the answers given by the book.
+Welcome to see these codes, leave your comments, and enjoy your time!